Widener, Diamondbacks beat Padres 3-1 to avoid 4-game sweep

 Widener (1-0) held the Padres to three hits while striking out five and walking three.

-It was Widener’s 13th big league appearance after making 12 in relief during the pandemic-shortened 2020 season.
+It was Widener’s first start after making 12 relief appearances during the pandemic-shortened 2020 season.
 He made his big league debut on July 25 with 1 2/3 scoreless innings in Arizona’s 5-1 loss to the Padres at Petco Park.

 The Padres avoided a shutout when Fernando Tatis Jr. hit his first homer of the season with two outs in the ninth, off Chris Devenski, who got the save.